 Do not accuse John Zogby of being unethical, even when he is

 John Zogby reacted to this by losing his temper and acting like a baby.
 He yelled that no one had ever questioned his ethics.
 He was shouting about the indignity of having his ethics questioned.

 It was clear to me Zogby was a bully who was looking for someone to unload on.
 The woman who answered his question became the focus of his rage.
 He then began yelling at everyone in the class.
 He probably realized we all thought it was unethical to use his position as a college instructor to get free labor for his polling business.

 The whole thing made for a very uncomfortable evening.
 I wished he just canceled class that night.
 He once canceled it for too much snow but waited till everyone arrived to do so.
-For whatever reason, the class proceeded that night as normal even though nothing about that night was normal.
+For whatever reason, the class proceeded that night as normal, even though nothing about it was normal.

 I lost all respect for John Zogby